M*A*S*H (TV series): Writing

 Another change was the infusion of story lines based on actual events and medical developments that materialized during the Korean War.
 Considerable research was done by the producers, including interviews with actual MASH surgeons and personnel to develop story lines rooted in the war itself.
-Such early 1950s events as the McCarthy era, various sporting events, and the stardom of Marilyn Monroe were all incorporated into various episodes, a trend that continued until the end of the series.
+Such early-1950s events as the McCarthy era, various sporting events, and the stardom of Marilyn Monroe were all incorporated into various episodes, a trend that continued until the end of the series.

 While the series remained popular through these changes, it eventually began to run out of creative steam.
 Korean War doctors regularly contacted producers with experiences that they thought might make for a good storyline, only to learn the idea had previously been used.
 Harry Morgan admitted that he felt "the cracks were starting to show" by season 9 (1980–1981).
-Alda wished to make season 10 (1981–1982) M*A*S*Hs last, but was persuaded by CBS to produce a slightly shortened 11th season, coupled with a farewell movie finale, at the request of CBS.
+Alda wished to make season 10 (1981–1982) M*A*S*Hs last, but was persuaded by CBS to produce a slightly shortened 11th season, coupled with a farewell movie finale.
 In the end, season 11 had 15 episodes (although six had been filmed during season 10 and held over) and a 2 1/2-hour movie, which was treated as five episodes and was filmed before the nine remaining episodes.
 The final episode produced was the penultimately aired episode "As Time Goes By".
 The series finale movie, titled "Goodbye, Farewell and Amen", became the most-watched U.S. television broadcast in history at that time, with 106 million viewers.